" /> Screenshot: A Weblog: August 2005 Archives

 Joining the 21st Century

-I've decided at long last that this whole weblog-publishing software thing probably isn't a fad and got myself a software tool to manage Screenshot.
-I decided to go with Moveable Type, because if I can't use vi anymore to write my entries, at least I can have crazy CSS style sheets and perl scripts to wrangle on my own server.
-For now, only the past three months worth of archives are imported, but I'll be continuing to suck them in over the coming days and weeks (or months, depending on how quickly the semester catches up with me and how far back I decide to go in the archives).
+I’ve decided at long last that this whole weblog-publishing software thing probably isn’t a fad and got myself a software tool to manage Screenshot.
+I decided to go with Moveable Type, because if I can’t use vi anymore to write my entries, at least I can have crazy CSS style sheets and perl scripts to wrangle on my own server.
+For now, only the past three months worth of archives are imported, but I’ll be continuing to suck them in over the coming days and weeks (or months, depending on how quickly the semester catches up with me and how … Continue reading Joining the 21st Century

 Eggcorns

-The Eggcorn Database is a really fun resource - I'd particularly recommend it to students trying to improve their writing or writing instructors, but I suspect that everyone is guilty of one of the confusions on the list.
-In a nutshell, an eggcorn is a word which is frequently used in place of the correct word, usually in the context of a set phrase, for example: "veil of tears" instead of "vale of tears" or "do to the fact" instead of "due to the fact".
-I agree with Bitch Ph.D. (where I found the link) that these confusions could probably be avoided by reading more, and reading more widely.
-That said, given the number of reputable sources that are starting to include these errors, it's nice to have a place that is collecting some of the more common ones.
-As an instructor, I see errors like this all the time, and I think students would gain a lot from browsing the collection and self-checking if thtey're familiar with the correct phrasings of these common lingistic constructions.
+The Eggcorn Database is a really fun resource – I’d particularly recommend it to students trying to improve their writing or writing instructors, but I suspect that everyone is guilty of one of the confusions on the list.
+In a nutshell, an eggcorn is a word which is frequently used in place of the correct word, usually in the context of a set phrase, for example: “veil of tears” instead of “vale of tears” or “do to the fact” instead of “due to the fact”.
+I agree with Bitch Ph.D. (where I found the link) that these confusions could probably … Continue reading Eggcorns

 Lego Lawyers